mkez00/rock-paper-scissors/README.md

 # Overview

-Simple Rock, Paper, Scissors web application that uses a combination of Haversine formula and absolute time between requests to find opponent.
+Simple Rock, Paper, Scissors web application that uses a combination of Haversine formula and time between requests to find opponent.

 # Technology